Tell Us Once Service: How It Works and How to Register (2026)

 Have the following ready before you start:

-Do not worry if you do not have all of these details.
-You can still complete the service and provide missing information later if needed.
+Please do not worry if you do not have all of these details.
+You can still complete the service and provide anything missing later if needed.
 The system will not reject your report if some fields are left blank.

 Online vs phone vs in person